msveshnikov/cyberia/src/App.md

 ## Overview

-`App.jsx` is the main component of the IsoCraft application, a React-based isometric map generator.
+`App.jsx` is the main component of the Cyberia application, a React-based isometric map generator.
 It handles user authentication, map rendering, property generation, and user interactions.
 The component integrates with a backend API and uses WebSocket for real-time updates.